 18 GB/hour

 Data served is charged separately as a standalone expense and as part of the cost of running an Elastic Load Balancer.
-The amount of data served should be planned out based on the peak data demands and pro-rated for the number of hours and days of peak data demand.
+The amount of data served should be planned based on the peak data demands and pro-rated for the number of hours and days of peak data demand.

 Database Server Instance Type

-Database server instances are selected from Amazon’s Relational Database Service.
+Database server instances are selected from Amazon’s Relational Database Service (RDS).
 These are high-performance instance types that are preconfigured with appropriate database engines and provide high availability features.
 For example, RDS instances are available in “Multi-Availability Zone Deployments.”
 Availability Zones (AZ) are regions where Amazon maintains data centers such as the Easter region in Northern Virginia.
 These types of instances are provided with a second standby instance in a different AZ in case of AZ failure.

-The following DB instances classes are available:
+Table 6 describes the DB instance classes that are available (source):